 So, we may get into a situation where we check the price of the smartphone we want to buy online and get to know how cheap the phones are in India and other nations.
-We wish to purchase those phones, but the amount charged by the distributor companies are like a pain to our pocket.
+We wish to purchase those phones, but the amount charged by the distributor companies is like a pain to our pocket.
 It’s impossible to import it ourselves unless we have someone living abroad because of the difficulty of finding a trusted individual and the custom tax demotivate us.

 The primary reason for smartphones being highly expensive in Nepal is the lack of Official Company Retail Stores.
 Moreover, the chain shown above shows us that when you pay for the product you also pay for the services that you have gained such as assurance and the belief that your product will be repaired if broken.